This dish works wonderfully as an entree salad, a side salad, or for serving buffet-style.

 - In a medium bowl, whisk together 3 tablespoons of the oil with the garlic, oregano, vinegar, Worcestershire sauce, salt, and pepper.
 Place the steak in a large plastic baggie, or in a small baking dish.
 Pour the marinade over the steak and turn the meat until it is fully coated.
 Seal and place in the refrigerator for at least 4 hours and up to overnight.

-Marinate the Cheese and Prep the Salad
+Marinate the Cheese and Prepping the Salad

 - Place the cheese into a large bowl.
 Mix in the cheese marinade ingredients and chill in the fridge until ready to finish assembling the salad.